-We were incorporated in Delaware on November 10, 2020 under the name "NB Merger Corp."
-We were formed as a wholly-owned subsidiary of Newborn for the purpose of effecting the Business Combination and to serve as the publicly traded holding company of Nuvve following the Business Combination.
+PubCo were was incorporated in Delaware on November 10, 2020 under the name "NB Merger Corp."
+We were formed as a wholly-owned subsidiary of Newborn for the purpose of effecting the Business Combination and to serve as the publicly traded parent company of Nuvve following the Business Combination.
 In connection with the Business Combination, we changed our name to "Nuvve Holding Corp."

 Nuvve was incorporated in Delaware law on October 15, 2010 under the name "Nuvve Corporation."
-As part of the Business Combination, Nuvve merged with Merger Sub, with Nuvve surviving as our wholly owned subsidiary.
+As part of the Business Combination, Nuvve merged with Merger Sub, with Nuvve surviving as PubCo's wholly owned subsidiary.

 Newborn was incorporated in the Cayman Islands on April 12, 2019 under the name "Newborn Acquisition Corp."
 Newborn was formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization, or similar business combination with one or more businesses.
-As part of the Business Combination, Newborn reincorporated to Delaware by merging with our company, with our company surviving as the publicly traded entity.
+As part of the Business Combination, Newborn reincorporated to Delaware by merging with and into PubCo, with PubCo surviving the merger.

-Our principal executive offices are located at 2488 Historic Decatur Road, San Diego, California 92106.
+Our principal executive offices are located at 2468 Historic Decatur Road, San Diego, California 92106.
 Our telephone number is (619) 456-5161.
 Our website address is www.nuvve.com.
-Information contained on our website or connected thereto does not constitute part of, and is not incorporated by reference into, this prospectus or the Registration Statement of which it forms a part.
+Information contained on our website or connected thereto does not constitute part of, and is not incorporated by reference into, this prospectus or the registration statement of which it forms a part.